 When comparing LED lighting products to their conventional counterparts, buyers and specifiers have a number of different parameters to consider.
 One, of course, is energy efficiency, which is one of LED lighting’s best-known potential advantages, and which can translate into considerable cost savings over time.
 However, the energy efficiency of any lighting system depends on more than just the efficacy of the light source itself.
 In the case of LED lighting, driver efficiency, optical losses, and thermal factors also come into play.
 Additional parameters and considerations are detailed below.

 Correlated color temperature (CCT) measures the relative color appearance of white light, from lower (warm/yellow) to higher (cool/blue) values on the Kelvin (K) scale; while color rendering index (CRI) provides a comparison of how colors are rendered by a light source relative to either incandescent or daylight.
 Although these two metrics have long been used, they only get you in the general ballpark for selecting and matching lamp colors.
 Due to differences in their spectral power distributions, two LED light sources with identical CCTs can appear quite different; while CRI can be a poor predictor of real-world color rendering – especially with saturated red objects – and doesn't correlate well with human color-quality perception.
-Two other metrics – R9 and Duv – are often used to supplement CCT and CRI, and a new method for evaluating light-source color, TM-30-15, has been developed by the Illuminating Engineering Society of North America (IES).
+Two other metrics – R9 and Duv – are often used to supplement CCT and CRI, and a new method for evaluating light-source color, TM-30-15, has been developed by the Illuminating Engineering Society (IES).
 For more information, see the Fact Sheets LED Color Characteristics, True Colors, and Evaluating Color Rendition Using IES-TM-30-15.

 Some LED light sources can last much longer than their conventional counterparts – 50,000 hours or longer – but it’s important to consider mean or end-of-life efficacy rather than initial efficacy.
 All light sources diminish in output over the course of their operating life.
 But whereas many conventional sources burn out altogether, LED sources typically don’t, instead showing gradual lumen depreciation that can make it hard to determine the end of their useful life.
 The most common threshold point for determining the end of an LED source’s useful life is when its output has fallen to 70% of initial levels – a point designated as L70.
 For more information, see the Fact Sheet Lifetime and Reliability and the report LED Luminaire Lifetime: Recommendations for Testing and Reporting.